qsyed/python-programs/README.md

 > this is a simple python program that is meant to resammble the backend services of an application like spotify.
 Essetianly this CRUD app allows a user to create a playlist of songs that they like.

 ## regex/parsing_urls
+> a simple regex that parses a given url. the program will group the url into appopraiate tags like: Protocol, Domain, stac. and will print it out.

 ## regex/regular express